jackytank/PROJECT-OMEGAPAY/README.md

 # PROJECT-OMEGAPAY
 Desktop Banking Application - OmegaPay

-This is a fun project aim to mimic desktop banking app, obviously all the cards, names, credentials, transactions stored in this app is fake
+This is a fun project aim to mimic desktop banking app, using Java Swing, and SQLServer to build this desktop application that simulates the functionality of a banking app, users can view transaction history, wallet balance, linked debit cards, and transfer money to other accounts as well as update their profile information.
+All the cards, names, credentials, transactions stored in this app is fake

 -- Fonts used